kokkos/kokkos-core-wiki/docs/source/ProgrammingGuide/Kokkos-and-Virtual-Functions.md

 ## Then why doesn't my code work?

 The reason the intro code might break is that when dealing with GPU-compatible classes with virtual functions, there isn't one Vtable, but two.
-The first holds the host versions of the virtual functions, while the second holds the device functions.
+The first holds the host version of the virtual functions, while the second holds the device functions.

 ![VTableDevice](./figures/VirtualFunctions-VTablesHostDevice.png)